ndiego/genesis-featured-page-advanced/readme.txt

 That said, most Genesis users have probably stumbled upon the *Genesis - Featured Page* widget as a great way to add page teasers/links to your homepage, footer, sidebars, or really any widget area.

 However, sometimes you need additional functionality that is not offered in the core widget, such as adding a custom image or custom content.
-This is what *Genesis Featured Page Advanced* does.
+This is what *Genesis - Featured Page Advanced* does.

 = Plugin Highlights =
+* NEW: Custom Content box now accepts HTML markup - per user request
-* NEW: Display widget title above or below image (Defaults above)
+* Display widget title above or below image (Defaults above)
-* NEW: Display page title above or below image (Defaults below)
+* Display page title above or below image (Defaults below)
-* NEW: Adds option for widget to link to a custom link
+* Adds option for widget to link to a custom link
 * Adds custom image upload field
 * Adds custom content field
 * Adds option to display the page excerpt